gbingersoll/sciengdox/example/example.md

 ```

 The block right above this one in the markdown is not printed (because it does
-not included the `.echo` flag), but it establishes the value
+not include the `.echo` flag), but it establishes the value
 `my_value`{.python}.
 This defaults to printing as plain text to match the
 surrounding paragraph, but you can also keep a result formatted as monospace
 code by including `.asCode` in its classes like this: `2*my_value`{.python